-- Clean all filters. - Turn on the FAN until the unit dries out completely. - Turn off the unit and disconnect the power. - Remove batteries from remote control.
+- Clean all filters. - Turn on the FAN until the unit dries out completely. - Turn off the unit and disconnect the power.

 MAINTENANCE - PRE-SEASON INSPECTION

 After long periods of non-use, or before periods of frequent use, do the following: